shapeblue/hackerbook/cloudstack/README.md

 Mentor responsibility:
 - Mentor should review mentee's work and do daily short syncups and washups
 - Follow daily logs and updates, answer questions and unblock early
-- Mentor should update the [ShapeBlue Tracksheet](https://shapeblue.atlassian.net/wiki/spaces/TRAIN/pages/816381954/HackerBook+Tracksheet)
+- Mentor and mentee should update the [tracksheets](https://shapeblue.atlassian.net/wiki/spaces/TRAIN/)